 Why we love it:

 - If we had to pick one word to describe the Lawson shift dress, it’s ease.
 The A-line shape of the Lawson is forgiving and comfortable, but the crisp clean lines keep the iconic style supremely elegant.

 - Who doesn’t love a cocktail dress with pockets?
 The hidden side seam pockets comfortably hold an iPhone Plus without ruining the line.

 - The outer fabric is a lustrous silk-wool which is as luxurious as it is versatile.
 It elevates the even most simple design, which is probably why it was Jackie Kennedy's go-to fabric during her White House years.

 - Invisible back zip with hook & eye closure.

-- This style is made from silk-wool and does not contain any stretch materials.
+- Lined with 100% silk in custom blue paisley.
+This style does not contain any stretch materials.
 Please mind our size guide when selecting your size.
+If your bust is on the border or if you have wider shoulders, we recommend sizing up.
 We do not do vanity sizing, therefore one might consider we run small.

 - Email us or send us a text for additional sizing help.

 - Made in Los Angeles

 - You can change up the look of this dress by adding the Coco or Jackie removable collar — an accessory common in 1960s haute couture.

 - The Lawson dress works as a cocktail dress with heels as pictured, but it can be worn with ballet flats or sandals for a more casual look.